DanielGold885/chat-app/README.md

 # This is a small chat app project using Express and Socket.io

-* 2-way communication is established via a TCP socket.
+* 2-way communication is established via a web socket.
 * Each connected client is listening in a bi-directional manner.